 Make a Call (855) 826-4464

 TRICARE Coverage for Outpatient Treatment

 TRICARE will also cover outpatient treatment if an individual’s plan meets the specific qualification requirements.
 A person must be active in addiction but not in need of hospitalization or around-the-clock care.
 There are several types of outpatient treatment covered by TRICARE, including: standard outpatient programs, intensive outpatient programs (IOP), and partial hospitalization programs (PHP).These programs offer the same therapy resources as residential treatment, such as group therapy and individualized counseling, but are administered through multiple weekly treatment sessions to help patients maintain their careers and families during the treatment process.

 Standard outpatient treatment is the least intensive form of outpatient care and only requires people to attend therapy once or twice a week at an office-based TRICARE approved center.
 IOPs are more intensive and consist of therapy that must be attended several days per week.
 PHPs are the most intensive outpatient program and requires daily treatment that lasts approximately four to eight hours.

 How Can I Pay the Costs Not Covered by TRICARE Insurance?

 Knowing what services your insurance plan will or will not cover is an important aspect of figuring out the addiction treatment program that’s right for you.
 Fortunately, for those covered by TRICARE, there are many options available.
-If you’re unsure of your current plan’s benefits, contact a dedicated treatment specialist to learn more about your recovery options.
+If you’re unsure of your current plan’s benefits, contact a dedicated treatment provider to learn more about your recovery options.